-The Insurance Fund provides hospital and medical benefits to eligible plan members receiving benefits from CERS.
+The Insurance Fund was established to provide hospital and medical insurance for eligible members receiving benefits from CERS.
 The eligible non-Medicare retirees are covered by the Department of Employee Insurance (DEI) plans.
 Premium payments are submitted to DEI and Humana.
-The KRS board contracts with

-Humana to provide health care benefits to the eligible Medicare retirees through a Medicare Advantage Plan.
-The KRS Insurance Fund pays a prescribed contribution for whole or partial payment of required premiums to purchase hospital and medical insurance.
+The Kentucky Public Pension Authority (KPPA) board contracts with Humana to provide health care benefits to the eligible Medicare retirees through a Medicare Advantage Plan.
+The Insurance Fund pays a prescribed contribution for whole or partial payment of required premiums to purchase hospital and medical insurance.

 Employers participating in the KRS Insurance Fund contribute a percentage of each employee's creditable compensation.
 The actuarially determined rates set by the KRS board is a percentage of each employee's creditable compensation.
-For the year ended June 30, 2023, the required contribution was 3.39% of each employee's covered payroll.
-Contributions from the District to the KRS Insurance Fund for the year ended June 30, 2023, were \$142,436.
+For the year ended June 30, 2024, the required contribution was 0.00% of each employee's covered payroll.
+Contributions from the District to the KRS Insurance Fund for the year ended June 30, 2024, were \$0.
 The KRS board may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined on the basis of a subsequent actuarial valuation that amended contribution rates are necessary to satisfy requirements determined in accordance with actuarial bases adopted by the KRS board.
 Employees qualifying as Tier 2 or Tier 3 of the CERS plan members contribute 1% of creditable compensation to an account created for the payment of health insurance benefits.